kubernetes/website/docs/tasks/administer-cluster/change-default-storage-class.md

 ## Why change default storage class

-Depending on the installation method, Kubernetes cluster may be deployed with existing StorageClass that is marked as default.
+Depending on the installation method, your Kubernetes cluster may be deployed with an existing StorageClass that is marked as default.
 This default StorageClass is then used to dynamically provision storage for PersistentVolumeClaims that do not require any specific storage class.
 See [PersistentVolumeClaim documentation](/docs/user-guide/persistent-volumes/#class-1) for details.

-This pre-installed default StorageClass may not fit well with your expected work load, e.g. it can provision too expensive storage, and you may choose to either change the StorageClass or disable it completelly to avoid dynamic provisioning of storage.
+This pre-installed default StorageClass may not fit well with your expected work load, for example it might provision too expensive storage, and you may choose to either change the StorageClass or disable it completely to avoid dynamic provisioning of storage.

-Simply deleting the default StorageClass may not work, as it may be re-created automatically by addon manager running in your cluster.
-Consult installation guide for details about addon manager and how to disable individual addons.
+Simply deleting the default StorageClass may not work, as it may be re-created automatically by the addon manager running in your cluster.
+Please consult the docs for your installation for details about addon manager and how to disable individual addons.

 ## Changing default StorageClass